Man holding woman

 I don't speak English or Spanish fluently.
 What languages do the Care Access staff speak?
 FAQ arrow to show more information

-Your safety and rights are our top priorities.
-Your ability to speak or read English or Spanish is required to complete your health screening appointment, to ensure your understanding of the potential risks of having blood drawn and your rights as a participant in health research.
+Your ability to speak or read English or Spanish is required to complete your health screening appointment, to ensure your understanding of the potential risks of having blood drawn and your rights as a participant in research.

 What is lipoprotein (a) [Lp(a)]?
 FAQ arrow to show more information